Understanding the Ephemeral Configuration Database

 The Junos processes read the configuration data from both the static configuration database and the ephemeral configuration database.
 When one or more ephemeral database instances are in use and there is conflicting data, statements in a database with a higher priority override the statements in a database with a lower priority.
 The database priority, from highest to lowest, is as follows:

-1. Statements in a user-defined instance of the ephemeral configuration database.
+Statements in a user-defined instance of the ephemeral configuration database.

-If there are multiple user-defined ephemeral instances, the priority is determined by the order in which the instances are configured at the [edit system configuration-database ephemeral] hierarchy level, running from highest to lowest priority.
+If the device uses multiple user-defined ephemeral instances, it determines the priority by the order in which the instances are configured at the

-2. Statements in the default ephemeral database instance.
+Statements in the default ephemeral database instance.

-3. Statements in the static configuration database.
+Statements in the static configuration database.

 Consider the following configuration:

-Figure 1 illustrates the order of priority of the ephemeral database instances and the static (committed) configuration database.
+Figure 1 illustrates the priority of the ephemeral database instances and the static (committed) configuration database.
 In this example, ephemeral database instance 1 has the highest priority, followed by ephemeral database instance 2, then the default ephemeral database instance, and finally the static configuration database.

 Ephemeral Database General Commit Model